useDefault

 Usage

-Import the hook from @abhushanaj/react-hooks
+Import the hook from @abhushanaj/react-hooks and use in required component.

 import React from 'react';import { useDefault } from '@abhushanaj/react-hooks';